The New Mutants (film): Planned reshoots

 In addition to adjusting the tone of the film through reshoots, they also planned to change an antagonist subplot in the film.
 Originally intended to feature the Essex Corporation, which was first teased at the end of X-Men: Apocalypse, with a post-credits scene featuring the reveal of Jon Hamm as the villain Nathaniel Essex / Mister Sinister, Fox requested the reshoots to include a new post-credits scene introducing Antonio Banderas as Sunspot's father Emmanuel da Costa.
-Kinberg later denied that an actor was ever cast as Mister Sinister when he revealed that the character had been intended to be included in the canceled Gambit film.
-Hamm later revealed that while there were talks to have him play Mr. Sinister, his scene was never filmed.
+Kinberg later denied that an actor was ever cast as Sinister when he revealed that the character had been intended to be included in the canceled Gambit film.
+Hamm later revealed that while there were talks to have him play Sinister, his scene was never filmed.